bcrestel/trafficinfo/README.md

 the time you set it and text it to you if there is any change.

+How to run the script:
+To let the script run permanently on your machine, type: nohup python trafficinfo.py &

-What you need to do to run it:
+What you need to do before you run it:
 - Module requirements listed in requirements.txt
 - Script uses gmail account.
 You need to enter your credentials in a dict named 'myconfig.gmail.py'.
 It will looks like that: